-ADVANCED STANDING PROGRAM ADMISSION PROCESS SEPTEMBER 2022
+ADVANCED STANDING PROGRAM ADMISSION PROCESS SEPTEMBER 2023

-Application Process Open: January 1, 2022
+Application Process Open: October 1 each year

 - 1. Submit an inquiry using the form on the website (ocht.ca) - 2.
-Receive an email with information about the application process. - 3.
-Complete the Questionnaire using the emailed link AND send Athletic Therapy Transcript to the Director of Academics.
+Receive an email with information about the application process, and program application. - 3.
+Submit the application using the emailed link AND send Athletic Therapy Transcript to the Director of Academics.
 Additional information may be requested, such as course outlines / syllabuses. - 4.
 Prior Learning Assessment and Recognition (PLAR), will take up to 4 weeks. - 5.
 After review of submitted documentation, you will be informed of the result.
-You will be invited to schedule a meeting with the Massage Therapy Program Coordinator. - 6. if you are a suitable candidate for the program, you will be permitted to book an Entrance Exam.
-Entrance Exam dates will be April, May, June, and July 2022. - 7.
-Acceptance letters sent to suitable candidates.
-(Early acceptance may be granted)
+You will be invited to schedule a meeting with the Massage Therapy Program Coordinator. - 6. if you are a suitable candidate for the program, you will be permitted to book an Entrance Exam. - 7.
+Acceptance letters sent to suitable candidates., beginning in March each year.